jfrogren/old-bibnotes/lawrence2004housing.md

 >process by referring to the provision and maintenance of all kinds of residential
 >buildings either by public authorities or private initiatives. " [491-492]

+[12] J. Turner, Housing by People: Towards Autonomy in Building Environment, Pantheon Books, New York, 1976.

 ## Housing environment viewed as capacity to nurture and sustain social and psychological processes
 >"The housing environment can be considered in terms of its capacity to nurture
 >and sustain social and psychological processes as Halpern has argued [13]."
 [492]

+[13] D. Halpern, Mental Health and the Built Environment: More than Bricks and Mortar, Taylor and Francis, London, 1995.

 ## The resedential context of health
 >"Hartig and Lawrence have used the term ‘‘the residential context of health’’ to refer to all these dimensions that deﬁne the interrelated nature of housing and health [17]."
 [493]

+[17] T. Hartig, R. Lawrence (Eds.), The residential context of health, Journal of Social Issues (special issue) 59 (2) 2003.
 ## Citizen participation as a means to define and promote health
 >"In the late 1970s citizen participation was considered for the ﬁrst
 > time in relation to primary health care in the Declaration of Primary Health Care